 In contrast to the English bourgeoisie, which was persevering since long in leveraging all its weight between the different upper classes to find its place in the sun, the newly revived French bourgeoisie was confronted in the international market by its big sister from across the Channel.
 It was envious of the privileges obtained by it, but remained nonetheless too weak to obtain the same prerogatives quickly.

 Thus even if the bourgeois conscience condemned the aristocratic lifestyle for its sterility, its ostentatious expenditure, there was also an aristocratic consciousness to decide that the bourgeois were the most routine beings in the world, attached to their traditions and their prejudices, deprived at the same time of activity, sensibility and imagination.
 And when the bourgeois "achieved" or was ennobled, it was to immediately forbid to others the step he had just crossed.
 No one was then more uncompromising than he to show that the inequality of conditions was required by the progress or existence of any society.

 In 1789, in order to achieve its aims, this bourgeoisie having still too little power in itself, just like Archimedes said, give me a fulcrum and I will raise the earth, was going to take support on the people to move the all-

 1) Cahiers de Doléances: Under the Ancient Régime, documents in which the various assemblies recorded the claims and the wishes that their representatives had to assert during the Estates General.

 The people, whom, by effect of group, let himself go to justify his more low instincts towards his persecutors, stoop to reproduce what he condemned at the others!

-From the philosophical current born from another part of itself, had already appeared a beginning of the people's collective conscience, and in particular in certain Parisian " the sans-
+From the philosophical current born of another part of itself, had already appeared a beginning of collective consciousness of the people, and in particular in some "sans-

 2) Michelet: Great French Historian (Paris 1798 -